What Is Glaucoma?

 - Looking for any spots of blindness

-Once we have diagnosed your glaucoma, we offer several treatment options to manage the condition.
+Once we have diagnosed glaucoma, we offer several treatment options to manage the condition by reducing eye pressure.
 In the early stages, our team recommends using daily eye drops.
 Complex cases may require other forms of glaucoma management, like minimally invasive glaucoma surgery (MIGS), laser therapies, or trabeculectomies.

 Plan Your Procedure

 When left untreated, glaucoma can lead to permanent vision loss.
 However, among patients who maintain regular appointments with their ophthalmologist to reduce eye pressure and monitor eye pressure, complete vision loss is very rare.
 We encourage you to maintain regular appointments with your ophthalmologist in West Palm Beach, FL, to ensure you maintain your ideal vision.

 Unfortunately, there is currently no cure for glaucoma, and any vision loss that has already happened is permanent.
 Glaucoma patients in West Palm Beach, FL, can visit our center for their options to reduce eye pressure and prevent further vision loss.

 Depending on the stage and type of glaucoma, there are a few different treatment options that can be attempted.
 In the early stages, glaucoma can be treated with prescription medication and eye drops to reduce eye pressure.
 Later stages of glaucoma can be addressed with surgical intervention such as MIGS.
 Please discuss all your available options for treatment with your glaucoma specialist in West Palm Beach, FL.

 Take Control of Glaucoma